kubestellar/kubestellar/CONTRIBUTING.md

 Congratulations!
 Your pull request has been successfully merged! 👏

-If you have any questions about contributing, don't hesitate to reach out to us on the KCP-dev [Slack channel](https://kubernetes.slack.com/archives/C021U8WSAFK).
+If you have any questions about contributing, don't hesitate to reach out to us on the `kubestellar-dev` [Slack channel](https://kubernetes.slack.com/archives/C058SUSL5AA).

 ## Testing Locally